SpenceKonde/megaTinyCore/README.md

 **WARNING** In versions of megaTinyCore 1.0.6 and earlier, the sketch size reported during compilation does not include variables declared const.
 PROGMEM variables, however, are reported normally. in 1.1.0 and subsequent releases, the flash used by const variables is correctly reported.

-### Ways to refer to pins
+#### Ways to refer to pins
-The simple matter of how to refer to a pin for analogRead() and digitalRead(), particularly on non-standard hardware, leads to a surprising amount of confusion.
-It's my opinion that the blame rests with the dubious usability decisions made in design of the original Arduino core, where pins were referred to as "analog" and "digital" pins.
-This core uses an extremely simple scheme: Pins are numbered starting from the the I/O pin closest to Vcc as pin 0 and proceeding counterclockwise, skipping the (usually) non-usable UPDI pin, assigning it the highest pin number in the event that it is enabled for use.
-However, a few additional options are provided to
+The simple matter of how to refer to a pin for analogRead() and digitalRead(), particularly on non-standard hardware, has been a persistent source of confusion among Arduino users.
+It's my opinion that much of the blame rests with the decisions made by the Arduino team regarding how pins were to be referred to; the designation of some pins as "analog pins" leads people to think that those pins cannot be used for digital input, and the fact that all of the pins were renumbered fuirther muddies the water.
+The fact that many ATmega parts have a confusing mapping of ports to physical pins (which, thankfully, is no longer a problem on the megaavr parts), and the inconsistent decisions made by authors of subsequent hardwarte packages in an attempt to make those parts "more like an Arduino Uno", or (in some cases) to make the functions to map arduino pin numbers to PORT registers has led to further confusion around this topic.

-#### Arduino Pin Numbers
-When a single number is used to refer to a pin - in the documentation, or in your code - it is always the "Arduino pin number" - these are the pin numbers shown in orange (for pins capable of analogRead()) and blue (for pins that are not) on the pinout charts.
-All of the other ways of referring to pins listed below are #defined to the corresponding Arduino pin number.

-The built-in functions for manipulating pins - digitalRead(), digitalWrite(), pinMode(), analogWrite() analogRead() and others all take these "Arduino Pin Number". digitalRead(1) and analogRead(1) refer to the same pin, and will perform a digital or analog read on said pin.
-See the charts in the [part specific documentation](megaavr/extras/ImportantInfo.md).
+This core uses a simple scheme for assigning the Arduino pin numbers: Pins are numbered starting from the the I/O pin closest to Vcc as pin 0 and proceeding counterclockwise, skipping the (mostly) non-usable UPDI pin.
+The UPDI pin is then assigned to the last pin number - as noted above, it is possible to read the voltage on the UPDI pin - we recommend this only as a last resort.
+On unofficial parts like these, we recommend that pins be referred to by the PIN_Pxn constants - this will maximize portability of your code and make it easier to look up information on the pins you are using in the relevant datasheets should that be necessary.

-#### PIN_Pxn Port Pin Numbers
+#### PIN_Pxn Port Pin Numbers (recommended)
-Defines are also provided of the form PIN_Pxn, where x is A, B, or C, and n is a number 0~7 - (Not to be confused with the PIN_An defines described below).
+**This is the recommended way to refer to pins** Defines are also provided of form PIN_Pxn, where x is A, B, or C, and n is a number 0~7 - (Not to be confused with the PIN_An defines described below).
 These just resolve to the digital pin number of the pin in question - they don't go through a different code path or anything.
 However, they have particular utility in writing code that works across the product line with peripherals that are linked to certain pins (by Port), as most peripherals are.
 Several pieces of demo code in the documentation take advantage of this.
-Direct port manipulation is absolutely possible on the megaAVR parts - and in fact several powerful additional options are available for it - see [direct port manipulation](megaavr/extras/DirectPortManipulation.md).
+Direct port manipulation is possible on the megaavr parts - and in fact several powerful additional options are available for it - see [direct port manipulation](megaavr/extras/DirectPortManipulation.md).

+#### Arduino Pin Numbers
+When a single number is used to refer to a pin - in the documentation, or in your code - it is always the "Arduino pin number".
+These are the pin numbers shown in orange (for pins capable of analogRead()) and blue (for pins that are not) on the pinout charts.
+All of the other ways of referring to pins are #defined to the corresponding Arduino pin number.
 #### An and PIN_An constants
 The core also provides An and PIN_An constants (where n is a number from 0 to 11).
 These refer to the ADC0 *channel* numbers.
 This naming system is similar to what was used on many classic AVR cores - on some of those, it is used to simplify the code behind analogRead() - but here, they are just #defined as the corresponding Arduino pin number.
 These are not shown on the pinout charts, as this is a deprecated way of referring to pins.
 The mapping of analog channels to pins is shown in the the datasheet under the I/O Multiplexing Considerations chapter.
 There are additionally PIN_An defines for compatibility with the official cores - these likewise point to the digital pin number associated with the analog channel.
 Note that channel A0 is on the UPDI/Reset pin - however, even when configured as UPDI, it can be used as an input as long as the signals it can be exposed to do not look like the UPDI enable sequence.

 ### Serial (UART) Support
 All of these parts have a single hardware serial port (UART).
 It works exactly like the one on official Arduino boards (except that there is no auto-reset, unless you are using Optiboot and have configured that pin to act as reset, or have wired up an "ersatz reset pin" as described above).
 See the pinout charts for the location of the serial pins.

 On all parts, the UART pins can be swapped to an alternate location.

 On 2.0.0 and later, this is configured using the Wire.swap() or Wire.pins() methods.
 Both of them achieve the same thing, but differ in how you specify the set of pins to use.
 This should be called **before** calling SPI.begin().

 `Serial.swap(1) or Serial.swap(0)` will set the the mapping to the alternate (1) or default (0) pins.
 It will return true if this is a valid option, and false if it is not (you don't need to check this, but it may be useful during development).
 If an invalid option is specified, it will be set to the default one.

 `Serial.pins(TX pin, RX pin)` - this will set the mapping to whichever mapping has the specified pins as TX and RX.
 If this is not a valid mapping option, it will return false and set the mapping to the default.
 This uses more flash than Wire.swap(); that method is preferred.